atbolsh/TransformerHomunculus/README.md

 ~~~~

 Tmr:
- -- check on this training sequence.
+X -- check on this training sequence.
 End it?
 Restart?
+     -- I'll let it finish.
+Why not?
+I may let the big server run one more time with it.
+Will see.
- -- launch an image training sequence, this time on the server.
+ -- launch an image training sequence, this time on the big server.
  -- think about external backups for the brain weights.
 Consider a dedicated external drive.
 Check your HW supplies, dig one out and test.